ideasman42/nirw-search/readme.rst

      * :f    Text    - filters on text
      * :p    Text    - filters on path
      * :fr   Text    - filters on text with regex.
-     * :pr   Text    - filters on text with regex.
+     * :pr   Text    - filters on path with regex.

      Note that adding a '-' character immediately after the command masks matches out.
      eg: